Sex-Trafficking in Ecuador

 - Spiritual Hope: Reclaiming their true worth through weekly devotionals and learning Christian principles in the workplace.

 We love sharing the women’s stories of healing and redemption.
-However, most of them come from dangerous situations, with traffickers still looking for them.
+However, some of them come from dangerous situations, with traffickers still looking for them.
 For this reason we must protect the privacy and security of our women, not revealing names or showing identifying photos.

 The tagua nut is one of the eco-friendly materials obtained from the Coast of Ecuador.
 After being harvested from the ground, the tagua nut passes through a process of drying, hardening, and carving.
 Its natural color and texture so closely resemble ivory that it is called “vegetable ivory”.
 Many people promote the use of tagua over animal ivory, as it is much more humane.
 For most of our jewelry, the tagua beads are dyed in an array of beautiful colors, before becoming stunning fashion pieces.